-Child Protection file and Information Sharing
+School Child Protection Files, CPOMs and Information Sharing

 Child Protection files are stored in confidential and locked areas in school, only accessible to those members of staff who need access.
 Theses contain referrals and child protection records.
 We use CPoms as an internal system to communicate confidential information.
 This system has a two-step log in system for addition security.
 The system is used for immediate communication to keep staff up to date with children's particular needs and circumstances.